 Not enough fiber

-While only about 5 percent of the food you eat on the keto diet is made up of carbs, the key is to make sure you’re eating the right kind.
-Aim for healthy, nutritious, high-fiber carbs like fruits, vegetables, and whole grains.
+While only about 5 to 10 percent of the food you eat on the keto diet is made up of carbs, the key is to make sure you’re eating the right kind.

 If you’re new to the keto diet, you may find that your constipation only lasts a few days to a few weeks.
 As your body adjusts to digesting more fats and fewer carbs, your constipation may get better.